Templates to kick-start your privacy management program

 - a threshold privacy assessment questionnaire, and

 - a comprehensive Privacy Risk Assessment Questionnaire to test for compliance with PPIPA and HRIPA, which can be applied to projects or business units across your agency to help teams self-identify any privacy risks, gaps or weaknesses.
+The Questionnaire also includes extra topics to assess if your agency is regulated by the GDPR.

 Template PIA Report